ravendb/docs/Articles/Raven.Documentation.Articles/articles/cost-benefits-ravendb-nosql-acid-database.markdown

 A developer earns, on average, $140,000 a year to make an app that will impact the company by millions, even tens of millions of dollars in increased revenue, lower expenses, or a combination of both achieved by productivity gains.

 Every moment he or she is not working to improve their app is a moment you are not getting the most on your investment.
-A database shouldn’t take too much time diverting a developer from their art by forcing them to relearn the alphabet in order to query the database.
+A database shouldn't take too much time diverting a developer from their art by forcing them to relearn the alphabet in order to query the database.

 We made RavenDB easy to learn, with an SQL based language that you can pick up <em>fast</em>.